 How do you get code into production?
 How do you release new functionality?

 You also need to pick a language for defining your pipeline as code.
-The most common option is to use the workflow definition language that comes with your CI server: e.g., GitHub Actions workflows are defined in YAML.
-Other options include defining workflows in scripting languages (e.g., Ruby, Python, Bash), your build system’s language (e.g., NPM, Maven, Make), and, a relatively recent option is to use a tool designed for defining workflows that can run across a variety of platforms, including on your own computer (for easier testing), such as Dagger or Common Workflow Language (full list).
+The most common option is to use the workflow definition language that comes with your CI server (e.g., GitHub Actions workflows are defined in YAML).
+Other options include defining workflows in scripting languages (e.g., Ruby, Python, Bash) or your build system’s language (e.g., npm, Maven, Make).
+A relatively recent option is to use a tool designed for defining workflows that can run across a variety of platforms, including on your own computer (for easier testing), such as Dagger or Common Workflow Language (full list).
 In many cases, a deployment pipeline will use multiple languages and tools together.

-Even once you’ve picked out a deployment server and a language, there are still many different ways to define a pipeline.
-Arguably the most popular approach these days is GitOps, which is a set of tools and processes built around Git that implement the following principles:[25]
+Even after you’ve picked out a deployment server and a language, you still have many ways to define a pipeline.
+Arguably the most popular approach is GitOps, a set of tools and processes built around Git that implement the following principles:[24]

 GitOps systems define their state declaratively.
-That means you separate the configuration, which defines your desired end state, from the implementation, which includes all the scripts, API calls, etc. used to achieve the end state.
-In practice, this usually means that you manage all your infrastructure as code with declarative tools such as OpenTofu (as you saw in Part 2) and you manage your apps as code with tools such as Kubernetes (as you saw in Part 3).
+You separate the configuration, which defines your desired end state, from the implementation, which includes all the scripts, API calls, etc. used to achieve the end state.
+In practice, this usually means that you manage all your infrastructure as code with declarative tools such as OpenTofu (as you saw in Part 2), and you manage your apps as code with declarative tools such as Kubernetes (as you saw in Part 3).

-The desired state is stored in a way that enforces immutability, versioning, and retains a complete version history.
+The desired state is stored in a way that enforces immutability and versioning and that retains a complete version history.
 In practice, this usually means storing all your code in Git.

 Software agents continuously observe actual system state and attempt to apply the desired state.
-That means any time you have a divergence from the desired state (known as drift), either because the desired state changed (e.g., you pushed new code) or because the state of the real-world systems has changed (e.g., a server crashed), the pipeline takes action to reconcile the differences.
-Many pipelines that describe themselves as GitOps don’t achieve this principle fully, as they only handle the former type of change (i.e., they only run in response to changes in Git, such as a commit).
-The pipelines that handle both types of changes are typically built on systems with reconciliation loops, such as Kubernetes and the various continuous delivery tools built on top of Kubernetes (e.g., Argo CD and Flux), and certain continuous delivery tools for IaC that support drift detection (e.g., Terraform Cloud, Env0, and Gruntwork Pipelines).
+Anytime you have a divergence from the desired state (known as drift), either because the desired state changed (e.g., you pushed new code) or because the state of the real-world systems has changed (e.g., a server crashed), the pipeline takes action to reconcile the differences.
+Many pipelines that describe themselves as GitOps don’t fully achieve this principle, as they handle only the former type of change (i.e., they run only in response to changes in Git, such as a commit).
+The pipelines that handle both types of changes are typically built on systems with reconciliation loops, such as Kubernetes and the various continuous delivery tools built on top of Kubernetes (e.g., Argo CD and Flux), and certain continuous delivery tools for IaC that support drift detection (e.g., Terraform Cloud, env0, and Gruntwork Pipelines).

 The best way to understand a GitOps pipeline is to see an example, which is the focus of the next several sections.
 After that, you’ll learn about deployment pipeline patterns that I recommend for most companies.